Marmot PreCip Eco

 We’ll start by saying that 2.5-layer jackets aren’t renowned for their breathability, and the PreCip Eco is no exception.
 When you’re working up a sweat, the jacket can feel wet and clammy against your skin.
-But Marmot has done a great job with its design to maximize your opportunities to stay cool with a smart feature set.
-To start, the jacket has pit zips for quickly dumping heat.
-And they’re reasonably protected under the arms, so you’re unlikely to let in rain unless the conditions are very rough.
+But Marmot has done a good job with its design to maximize your opportunities to stay cool.
+To start, the jacket has pit zips for dumping heat, which are reasonably protected under the arms, so you’re unlikely to let in rain unless the conditions are very rough.
 Additionally, the hand pockets, which are protected by small flaps over the zippers, are made of mesh to release even more heat.
-On the whole, the PreCip can’t touch the breathability of a more expensive 3-layer design (or even some higher-end 2.5-layer options like the Patagonia Stretch Rainshadow), but its creative build gives you a host of options to stay as comfortable as possible while on the go.
+On the whole, the PreCip can’t touch the breathability of a more expensive 3-layer design (or even some higher-end 2.5-layer options like the Black Diamond Liquid Point), but its creative build gives you a number of options to stay as comfortable as possible while on the go.

 The Marmot PreCip Eco feels very light in hand, and the numbers back it up.
-On our scale, a men’s medium weighs a feathery 10.3 ounces, which is the exact same weight as our prior-generation PreCip.
-That’s about an ounce less than its main competition: the Patagonia Torrentshell (11.3 ounces), The North Face Venture 2 (11.1 ounces), and the REI Co-op Rainier (12.5 ounces) all weigh more.
+On our scale, a men’s medium weighs 10.3 ounces, which is the exact same as our prior-generation PreCip.
+That’s around 1-2 ounces less than its main competition, including The North Face Venture 2 (11.6 oz.) and REI Co-op Rainier (12.5 oz.).
 Among the larger multi-sport and everyday rain shell category, the PreCip stacks up well.
-Pricier and thicker Gore-Tex Paclite options like the REI Co-op XeroDry and Marmot Minimalist may offer better overall weather protection, but the PreCip undercuts them by a significant 2.2 and 4.6 ounces respectively.
-And you can shave weight with ultralight designs like the Outdoor Research Helium II (6.4 oz.), but you compromise on durability and features like pit zips and pockets.
-For everyone from backpackers to commuters and travelers, we think the PreCip hits a nice balance in terms of weight.
+Pricier and thicker Gore-Tex Paclite options like the REI Co-op XeroDry and Marmot Minimalist may offer better overall weather protection, but the PreCip undercuts them by a significant 2.2 and 4.6 ounces, respectively.
+And you can shave weight with ultralight designs like the Outdoor Research Helium (6.3 oz.), but you compromise on durability and features like pit zips and pockets.
+For everyone from hikers to travelers, we think the PreCip hits a nice balance in terms of weight.

-The Marmot PreCip Eco isn’t built to last a lifetime, but among its lightweight peers, the jacket holds up well.
+Among its lightweight and relatively inexpensive peers, the Marmot PreCip Eco has held up well.
 The shell fabric still looks practically new even after a backpacking trip, being stuffed into various packs and suitcases for travel, and lots of daily use.
-And the zippers have been faultless: the large teeth on the center YKK zip is super smooth, and the same goes for the smaller, coil design for the hand pockets.
-It’s still a lightweight piece so you’ll want to be wary around sharp equipment, but we’ve found the PreCip impressively tough considering its weight and price.
+And the zippers have been faultless: the large teeth on the center zip are super smooth, and the same goes for the smaller, coil design for the hand pockets.
+It’s still a lightweight piece so you’ll want to be wary around sharp equipment, but we’ve found the PreCip to be an impressively tough rain jacket considering its weight and price.

-That said, it’s important to note that lightweight jackets like the Marmot PreCip, Patagonia Torrentshell, and The North Face Venture 2 won’t last as long as a more expensive rain jacket or hardshell.
-The thin interior of its 2.5-layer construction will deteriorate after extended use (often after many years).
-Moreover, as we touched on above, the PreCip’s mesh hand pockets aren’t very resistant to tears.
-And a final area of concern is the center flap over the main zipper.
-The Velcro securing the flap on our prior-generation PreCip stopped holding on all that well after a few years.
-But we still think it’s the superior design at this price point compared with the unsecured flaps used on the Torrentshell and even cheaper Velcro design on the Venture.
+That said, it’s important to note that rain jackets like the Marmot PreCip and The North Face Venture 2 likely won’t last as long as more expensive models.
+In particular, the thin interior of its 2.5-layer construction may deteriorate after extended use (often after many years).
+As we touched on above, the PreCip’s mesh hand pockets aren’t very resistant to tears.
+And a final area of concern is the center flap over the main zipper—The Velcro securing the flap on our prior-generation PreCip stopped holding on all that well after a few years.
+But so far, it’s still holding up nicely on our newer jacket.